- Booking Type Instant booking

 - Your leader will take you on orientation walks in each destination, giving you tips on things like supermarkets, places to eat and ATMs and recommendations of fun things to see and do.
 For more in depth exploration you can head off on your own or with other members of your group, or for the days we are in Kyoto and Tokyo, book one of our excellent Urban Adventures day tours.
 Public transport to get to various sites is easy and cheap, but do take the cost of transport into account when planning your budget for activities.

 - You will easily surpass your 10,000 steps a day on this trip, in fact most travellers are surprised at how much distance they end up covering just exploring places on foot!
 Make sure your shoes are comfy and you are fit enough to spend most of each day on your feet.

 - Renovation works on Miyajima's famous floating torii gate started in June 2019.
 During the renovation works, the torii gate is covered up under a partially transparent scaffolding.
 Furthermore, a bridge is being built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
-A date for the completion of the renovation works has not been set yet, but the works are expected to take at least one year.
+A date for the completion of the renovation works has not been set yet.

 This trip incorporates the following COVID-19 measures:

 - This tour has received the World Travel and Tourism Council’s Safe Travels stamp, which provides travellers with assurance that COVID-19 health and hygiene global standardised protocols have been adopted.

 - Hygiene and safety guidelines will be followed to ensure your well being is looked after during travels.